cdktf/cdktf-provider-googlebeta/docs/googleApigeeEnvironment.python.md

 Display name of the environment.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.26.0/docs/resources/google_apigee_environment#display_name GoogleApigeeEnvironment#display_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.27.0/docs/resources/google_apigee_environment#display_name GoogleApigeeEnvironment#display_name}

+---

+##### `forward_proxy_uri`<sup>Optional</sup> <a name="forward_proxy_uri" id="@cdktf/provider-google-beta.googleApigeeEnvironment.GoogleApigeeEnvironment.Initializer.parameter.forwardProxyUri"></a>

+- *Type:* str

+Optional.

+URI of the forward proxy to be applied to the runtime instances in this environment.
+Must be in the format of {scheme}://{hostname}:{port}.
+Note that the scheme must be one of "http" or "https", and the port must be supplied.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.27.0/docs/resources/google_apigee_environment#forward_proxy_uri GoogleApigeeEnvironment#forward_proxy_uri}

 ---